 Figure 4.
 SMFs affected spindle orientation in a field intensity dependent manner.
 CNE-2Z cells were plated on coverslips in the 35 mm or 24 well tissue culture plate one night ahead to allow the cells to attach.
 On the day of experiment, they were exposed to different intensity SMFs for different time before they were taken out, fixed and stained with anti-tubulin antibody (for microtubules) and DAPI (for DNA).
-(A) Quantification of spindle orientations in control, or 9 T treated cells.
-Total of 280 metaphase spindles from three independent experiments were examined.
-Data is presented as mean ± SD. *, p < 0.05.
-(B) 0.05 T and 1 T moderate intensity SMF exposure experimental set-up.
+(A) 0.05 T and 1 T moderate intensity SMF exposure experimental set-up.
 Permanent magnets were placed inside a regular full-sized cell incubator to ensure proper culture conditions.
 Cell culture plate was placed on the top surface center of the magnet.
-(C) Quantification of spindle orientations in control, 0.05 T or 1 T SMF treated cells for different time period.
-Data is presented as mean ± SD from 1858 metaphase spindles in multiple independent experiments. “ns”, not significant.
+(B-F) Quantification of spindle orientations in control, 0.05 T, 1 T or 9 T treated cells.
+Total of 200-300 metaphase spindles from 3-4 independent coverslips were examined for each condition.
+Data is presented as mean ± SD. “ns”, not significant; *, p < 0.05.

 Figure 5.
 Prometaphase and metaphase spindles have different orientations in 27 T SMFs.
 (A-C) Schematic illustration of the experimental set-up.
 (A) CNE-2Z and RPE1 cells were plated on pre-cut coverslips one night ahead to allow the cells to attach.
 (B) On the day of experiment, the coverslips were inserted onto agrose gel in the 18 mm plates.
 (C) Cells were treated with or without synchronization, and with or without 27 T magnetic field for 4 hours before they were fixed and stained with anti-tubulin antibody (for microtubules) and fluorescently labeled phalloidin (for actin polymer) and DAPI (for DNA).
 “B” shows the magnetic field direction and “g” shows the gravity direction.
-(D) The orientation of the spindle long axis were measured and characterized into “parallel” (green), “normal” (blue) and “others” (grey) according to the angle between spindle long axis and the magnetic field direction.
+(D) The orientation of the spindle long axis was measured and characterized into “parallel” (green), “normal” (blue) and “others” (grey) according to the angle between spindle long axis and the magnetic field direction.
 (E) Representative immunofluorescence images of prometaphase and metaphase RPE1 cells that have different orientation when they were exposed to 27 T SMF for 4 hours.
 Scale bar: 10 m.
 (F, G) Quantification of prometaphase and metaphase spindle orientations in control, sham or 27 T treated CNE-2Z (F), and RPE1 (G) cells.
 One experiment was done in synchronized cells and the other was done with unsynchronized.
 Total of 1575 spindles were measured from four independent coverslips from two independent experiments.
 The histograms were created in excel (mean ± SD).
 Scatter plots were created in GraphPad (mean ± SEM). *. p < 0.05, **. p < 0.01, ***. p <0.005.

 Figure 5-figure supplement 1.
 Synchronization procedure to enrich mitotic cells and spindle orientation measurement.
 (A) Schematic illustration of the experimental procedure.
 (B) Representative immunofluorescence images of CNE-2Z and RPE1 cells show that 27 T SMF changes spindle orientation.
 Spindles with different orientations were labeled by boxes with different colors.
 Orange indicates parallel to the field direction; Red indicates normal to the field directions; Gray indicates others that are not parallel or vertical to the field direction.
 Scale bar: 10 m.
-(C) The angle between spindles and the magnetic field direction were measured.
+(C) The angle between spindles and the magnetic field direction was measured.
 The angles were measured by drawing a line between the two spindle poles and a line for the field direction.